markt-de/puppet-rspamd/README.md

 By default, this package...

-* adds rspamd.com/apt-stable to your APT repository list
+* install rspamd.com stable repository for Debian/Ubuntu and Fedora/CentOS
 * installs the rspamd package
 * recursively purges all custom rspamd config (e.g. local.d and override.d directories)